pu2clr/QN8066/README.md

   // Assuming you are using a 32.768 kHz active crystal, a digital signal, and LO<RF,
   // the image is on the lower side. tx.setXtal(1,1,0);
-  // tx.setXtal(100,1,0); // If you are using 3,768 active crystal
+  // tx.setXtal(100,1,0); // If you are using 3,276.8 kHz active crystal
-  // tx.setXtal(1000,1,0); // If you are using 32,768,000 active crystal
+  // tx.setXtal(1000,1,0); // If you are using 32,768 kHz active crystal
   delay(100);
-  tx.setTX(FREQUENCY);    // Chenge the FREQUENCY constant if you want other value sprintf(str, "\n\nBroadcasting...");
+  tx.setTX(FREQUENCY);    // Change the FREQUENCY constant if you want another value sprintf(str, "\n\nBroadcasting...");
   Serial.print(str);
 }